 ARCHHTC 102G Modern Architecture and Urbanism

-ARCHHTC 102G | ARTS, BE, EDSW, EMHSS, LC* | Semester One 2021 | City Campus | 15 points
+ARCHHTC 102G | ARTS, BE, EDSW, EMHSS, LC* | Semester One 2023 | City Campus | 15 points

 *Does not satisfy the General Education requirement for Bachelor of Architectural Studies (BAS).

+Examines through case studies the cultural contexts that shaped the development of architecture, urban design, landscape and the environment during the twentieth century.
 Emphasis is placed on the historical developments that influenced changes in style and the theoretical contexts that shaped attitudes towards inhabitation, social organisation, national identity, and cultural self-expression, amongst other things.

 'The lecturer was really good and well organised.
 Made me feel confident in my work.'